Montreal Museum of Fine Arts: Collection

 On September 4, 1972, a major theft took place at the museum.
 Fifty objects were taken including eighteen paintings, including works by Peter Paul Rubens, Rembrandt, Jean-Baptiste-Camille Corot and Eugène Delacroix that were never recovered.

 Major contributions have been made by Renata and Michal Hornstein since the 1970s.
 These have included works by Old Masters, as well as several of the largest collections of drawings of the Swiss painter Ferdinand Hodler.

 These gifts expanded the range of the museum's collections, and reached a peak in 2000, with admission of the modern design collection assembled by Liliane M. Stewart and David M. Stewart, long a part of the Montreal Decorative Arts Museum and exhibited at the MMFA from 1997 to 2000.
 Liliane M. Stewart donated over 5,000 objects to the museum's collection (estimated value of C$15 million).

+The Museum has said it "is the custodian of an Indigenous arts collection that reflects and prioritizes the material, conceptual and cultural diversity of Indigenous artists of the Woodlands, the Circumpolar regions, as well as other shores and lands farther south."
+It has held exhibitions of artists from First Nations, Inuit and Métis communities in Canada, as well as from Indigenous communities elsewhere in the world, since at least the late 2000s.
+Since the 1950s, the Museum has collected prints, textiles, wampum beadwork, photographs, paintings, sculptures, video and installations by Inuit artists.
+In the Michal and Renata Hornstein Pavilion for Peace, the Museum has more than doubled the space allocated to Inuit art.
+The Museum has allocated more than 10 percent of its budget each year toward increasing its Indigenous art collection.
+It also has been working with Inuit advisers.
+In 2023, the Museum hired its first curator of Indigenous arts.

 Looted art controversies and restitutions

 In 1964, the Budapest Museum of Fine Arts demanded the return of a 16th century painting by Giorgio Vasari, which the Montreal Museum had acquired in 1963.
 Budapest said it was included in a 1952 catalog of war losses.
-After initially rejecting the request, an accord was reached.
+After initially rejecting the request, an agreement was reached.
 In 2005, the heirs of Dutch art dealer Jacques Goudstikker requested the return of The Deification of Aeneas, a 17th-century work by Charles Le Brun.
 In 2013, the museum returned Gerrit van Honthorst's The Duet (1623–24) to the heirs of Jewish art collector Bruno Spiro, from whom it had been confiscated by the Nazis.

 The museum publishes online a list of artworks with incomplete provenances for the Nazi years 1933 to 1945.